Deimos (deity)

 In Greek mythology, Deimos /ˈdaɪmɒs/ (Δεῖμος /el/) is the personification of fear.
 He is the son of Ares and Aphrodite, and the brother of Phobos.
-Deimos served to represent the feelings of dread and terror that befell those before a battle, while Phobos personified feelings of fear and panic in the midst of battle. the counterpart to Deimos is the Roman god (Metus) and with his brother Phobos counterpart being (Pavor).

 Genealogy

 In Hesiod's Theogony, Deimos is the son of Ares and Cytherea (Aphrodite), and the sibling of Phobos and Harmonia.
 According to the Greek antiquarian Semus of Delos, Deimos is the father of the monster Scylla.

 Mythology

 Deimos mainly appears in an assistant role to his father, who causes disorder in armies.
 In the Iliad, he accompanied his father, Ares, into battle with the Goddess of Discord, Eris, and his brother Phobos (fear).
-Deimos is also depicted on Agamemnon’s shield alongside his brother Phobos.
-In the Shield of Herakles, Phobos and Deimos accompany Ares into battle and remove him from the field once Herakles injures him.
+Deimos is also depicted on Agamemnon's shield alongside his brother Phobos.
+In the Shield of Heracles, Phobos and Deimos accompany Ares into battle and remove him from the field once Heracles injures him.
 The poet Antimachus, in a misrepresentation of Homer's account, portrays Deimos and Phobos as the horses of Ares.
 In Nonnus's Dionysiaca, Zeus arms Phobos with lightning and Deimos with thunder to frighten Typhon.
 Later in the work, Phobos and Deimos act as Ares's charioteers to battle Dionysus during his war against the Indians.